polyaxon/polyaxon/docs/configuration/postgresql-ha.md

 If you decided to deploy Polyaxon in-cluster make sure to set proper [node scheduling](/configuration/custom-node-scheduling/) to avoid running high load runs on the same node hosting the database.

+## Connexion Max Age

+`default: 60`

+`connMaxAge` allows you to set the lifetime of a database connection, in seconds.
+Use `0` to close database connections at the end of each request and `None` for unlimited persistent connections.

+## Transaction pooling with pgbouncer

+If you are running a high load Polyaxon deployment, we suggest to use a connection pooler, e.g [pgbouncer](https://pgbouncer.github.io/).